Appeals court: Trump can't use Pentagon cash for border wall

 The case may still be considered, but the administration cannot build during the legal challenge.

-While the order applied only to those first-in-line projects, Gilliam made clear that he felt the American Civil Liberties Union and other groups were likely to prevail at trial in their argument that the president was ignoring Congress' wishes by diverting Defence Department money.
+While the order applied only to those first-in-line projects, Gilliam made clear that he felt the American Civil Liberties Union was likely to prevail in their argument that Trump ignored Congress' wishes by diverting Defence Department money.

-"Congress's 'absolute' control over federal expenditures -- even when that control may frustrate the desires of the Executive Branch regarding initiatives it views as important -- is not a bug in our constitutional system.
-It is a feature of that system, and an essential one," the judge wrote.

 Gilliam went a step further Friday by ruling definitively that the administration couldn't use Pentagon counterdrug money for the two projects covered in his May order or to replace 63 miles (101 kilometres) in the Border Patrol's Tucson, Arizona, sector and 15 miles (24 kilometres) in its El Centro, California, sector.